What is Depression?

 - Psycho-analytic and Psycho-dynamic Theory

 - Trauma Therapy

 At The Hudson Centre, we offer a successful range of options tailored to help treat and support your personal needs.
-Our staff are highly qualified and skilled practitioners who have a genuine care for people.
+Our staff is highly qualified and skilled practitioners who have a genuine care for people.

 Additionally, we provide exceptional after-care and recovery support to make sure we are here when you need us.
 A popular service that you may benefit from is our Cognitive Behavioural Therapy (CBT).

 - With treatment, many people can control their anxiety levels.

 - With treatment, many people can overcome and fight depression.